INRIA/scikit-learn-mooc/_sources/tuning/parameter_tuning_automated_quiz.md

      performance through cross-validation on the full data
 - b) circular values: we do a permutation of all the possible parameter value combinations
-- c) cross-validation: for each parameter set, the score is computed by cross-validation on the training data
+- c) cross-validation: for each parameter set, a model is trained on some training data and the score is computed on some testing data.
+The training and testing sets are defined by the cross-validation strategy
 - d) contribution value: we estimate how much each parameter contributes to the model generalization performance
 ```